Bobby Witt Jr. Player Props: Royals vs. Athletics

 Athletics Pitching Rankings

-- The Athletics pitching staff is 29th in the league with a collective 7.5 strikeouts per nine innings.
+- The Athletics pitching staff is 29th in MLB with a collective 7.6 strikeouts per nine innings.

-- The Athletics' 7.39 team ERA ranks last among all league pitching staffs.
+- The Athletics have a 7.29 team ERA that ranks last across all MLB pitching staffs.

-- Athletics pitchers combine to give up the most home runs in baseball (55 total, 1.7 per game).
+- The Athletics give up the most home runs in baseball (57 total, 1.7 per game).

-- Waldichuk makes the start for the Athletics, his seventh of the season.
-He is 0-2 with a 7.26 ERA and 25 strikeouts in 31 2/3 innings pitched.
+- Miller gets the start for the Athletics, his fourth of the season.
+He is 0-1 with a 3.52 ERA and 17 strikeouts in 15 1/3 innings pitched.

-- The lefty's most recent time out came on Sunday against the Cincinnati Reds, when he tossed 5 2/3 innings, surrendering three earned runs while giving up six hits.
+- In his most recent time out on Wednesday, the right-hander threw seven scoreless innings against the Seattle Mariners without surrendering a hit.

-- The 25-year-old has an ERA of 7.26, with 7.3 strikeouts per nine innings, in six games this season.
-Opponents are hitting .307 against him.
+- The 24-year-old has amassed an ERA of 3.52, with 10 strikeouts per nine innings, in three games this season.
+Opponents are batting .173 against him.

 © 2023 Data Skrive.
 All rights reserved.